 Growing up, my mother never really cooked Italian food.
 I think our closest encounter with Italian cuisine was Pizza Hut, and I loved it!
 When she did attempt any Italian food, it was likely to have been tainted with some coriander (cilantro) and eaten with chopsticks.

-I find that this recipe yields more or less enough for 4 adult serves, but it’s a good idea to double the quantities and freeze some sauce in portions to squirrel away in the freezer for those nights when only a big bowl of pasta will do.
+I find that this recipe for Spaghetti Bolognese yields more or less enough for 4 adult serves, but it’s a good idea to double the quantities and freeze some sauce in portions to squirrel away in the freezer for those nights when only a big bowl of Spaghetti Bolognese will do.

 - Yield: Serves 4-6